 health promotion for the super-elderly.
 In addition, we are also conducting preventive research on lifestyle-related diseases in Kyo-tango Longevity Cohort Study.

-General research on medical education (Tanaka, Takahashi, Itsui, Kudou, Okada)
+・ Other research on medical education

 As a division, which is responsible for the education of students and residents, our primary goal is to foster doctors who have both a ’patient-centered perspective as a specialist’ and ’up-to-date knowledge as a generalist’.
-To achieve our goal, we are designing and offering a continuing medical educational (CME) program for clerkship students, emphasizing on educational systems spreading among multiple departments.
+To achieve our goal, we are designing and offering a continuing medical educational (CME) program for clerkship students, emphasizing the educational systems spreading among multiple departments.
 Since we think it is crucial to foster medical prospective with a patient-centered perspective, we introduced an early exposure course (MIC: Medical Introductory Course) for the 1st and 2nd year medical students, as well as some medicine oriented English courses, including a special course titled” Language and Philosophy of Western Medicine” regarding some of the needs of this globalized era of medicine.

 Postgraduate Education (Clinical Training)